Introduction goes here

 1.

-It is an error, there were not any "hundred peers" in the commune of Bordeaux.
-The scribe just copied the previous address to the commune of Bayonne instead to use the usual mention of the "major, jurats and community of the city of Bordeaux".
+This is a clerical error because there were no 'hundred peers' in the commune of Bordeaux.
+The clerk seems to have erroneously copied the form of the previous address to the commune of Bayonne instead of using the usual combination for the city ' mayor, jurats and community of Bordeaux '.

 Concerning the committment of the office of the controller of Bordeaux.